jeroen/opencpu-slides/index.md

 ---

-## Difficulties with language bridges
+## Motivation Difficulties with language bridges

 An hello-world example from the `rserve` manual: